odtorres/Alfresco-Sublime-Snippets/README.md

 # Alfresco-Sublime-Snippets
-A collection of sublime text snippets useful for coding Alfresco webscripts, scripts and content models.
+A collection of sublime text snippets useful for coding Alfresco webscripts, scripts, forms and content models.

 ## Installation